RAW Sensor (MediaTek Imgsensor)

 Set Camera ISP Controls

-The user can also use v4l2-ctl to list all controls by the following command:
+can list all controls through the following command:

 User Controls